 Brazil wine country that covers 47% of South America is the third largest wine producer from the continent.
 There are over 90000-hectare vineyards.
 However, the majority of grapes produced in Brazil are table grapes.
 The climate in Brazil is subtropical: warm and with high precipitation.
 Due to the fact that close to the equator most of the countries are unsuitable for viticulture, the majority of Brazilian wine regions are located in the south part of the country: in the Rio Grande do Sul and in the Campanha, on the border with Uruguay.

-Several attempts to introduce European vines in Brazil were made during the centuries.
+Several attempts to introduce European wines in Brazil were made during the centuries.
 The history of viticulture in Brazil wine country started in 1932 when the Portuguese planted the first vines in the state of São Paulo.

 Later in 1626, the Spanish brought vines to the Rio Grande do Sul.
 In the 19th century, Italian immigrants brought vines to Brazil that originally came from the area around Verona and therefore brought the Corvina, Molinara, and other Valpolicella varieties that no longer play a role today.
 Considerable changes in Brazilian winemaking has been done when a big brand such as Moët & Chandon and Bacardi brought investment and experiences in different Brazilian wine regions.